What is Equipment Procurement for Process Plants?

 Various equipment is required for any chemical, petrochemical, oil & gas projects.
 So, this equipment must be procured.
 In any process industry, Equipment procurement is a long process.
 So proper equipment procurement planning is required.
 The process, in general, involves the following steps:

-- The Demand of the Equipment Purchase is raised by the Technical Department (Mostly Process Department)
+- The Demand for the Equipment Purchase is raised by the Technical Department (Mostly Process Department)

-- MR i.e, Material Requisition Preparation by Purchase Department with the help of technical department (It includes all terms and conditions, design standard and specifications, delivery terms, Warranty, etc.)
+- MR i.e, Material Requisition Preparation by the Purchase Department with the help of the technical department (It includes all terms and conditions, design standards and specifications, delivery terms, Warranty, etc.)

 - Thorough Supplier Research and Shortlisting by the Procurement Department.